NFDI4DS/.github/README.md

 Find out more about us at https://www.nfdi4datascience.de/

-We are a consortium of the NFDI e.v. https://github.com/nfdi-de
+We are a consortium of the NFDI e.V. https://github.com/nfdi-de